chain4travel/camino-docs/docs/faq/glossary.md

 ## (Travel) Entity

-Widely used term in the Camino Network which describes a travel related entity acting on the network.
+Widely used term in Camino Network which describes a travel related entity acting on the network.
 This term has been established as there can be different types of entities like persons, companies or persons acting on behalf of a company.